Truck Driver Tax Deductions

 8) Office Supplies Expenses

-Expenses incurred on the purchase of office supplies that you use for your work (to keep track of your day or route) such as writing supplies, logbooks, clipboards, staplers, route maps, etc. are tax-deductible.
+Expenses incurred on purchasing office supplies you use for your work (to keep track of your day or route), such as writing supplies, logbooks, clipboards, staplers, route maps, etc., are tax-deductible.

 9) Sleeper Berth Expenses

-If you make use of a sleeper berth while you’re away at work, then items like your bedding, alarm clock, cab curtains, first aid supplies, and mini-refrigerator are all deductible expenses.
+If you use a sleeper berth while you’re away at work, items like your bedding, alarm clock, cab curtains, first aid supplies, and mini-refrigerator are all deductible expenses.

 10) Work-Related Expenses